iloveitaly/github-action-nixpacks/README.md

 - `pkgs`: Optional additional Nix packages to install in the environment.
 - `apt`: Optional additional Apt packages to install in the environment.
 - `push`: A boolean flag to indicate whether to push the built image to the registry.
 Default is `false`.
 Required for multi-architecture builds.
+- `cache`: A boolean flag to indicate whether to use the build cache.
+Default is `false`.
 - `env`: Optional environment variables to set during the build.

 ## Usage